Bugoy Cariño: Early life

-Rogel Kyle Cariño Jr. was born on September 3, 2002, to a Roman Catholic family in Gen. Mariano Alvarez, Philippines.
+Rogel Kyle Cariño Jr. was born on September 3, 2002, to a Roman Catholic family in General Mariano Alvarez, Cavite, Philippines.

 At the age of 4, Cariño has expressed an interest in dancing.
 He has joined several dance contests in different barangays, and has been a member of a local hip hop dance crew, Higher Level.
 This has enabled him to appear in numerous commercials.

 Career

 In 2009, he joined the third season of ABS-CBN's Star Circle Quest which was hosted by Ai-Ai delas Alas and Ruffa Gutierrez.
 At the end of the competition, he was proclaimed as the winner of the said search.

 After winning the child artist search, he became a regular cast of the award-winning children gag show, Goin' Bulilit.
 Since then, he has appeared in several shows in ABS-CBN.
 In 2012, he starred as the main protagonist in E-Boy.
-He is also a star magic talent of ABS-CBN's Star Magic.
+He was a talent of the network's Star Magic from 2009 to 2020.
+He appeared on Wanted: Ang Serye of TV5 in 2021 and Magpakailanman of GMA Network in 2023.